How To Make The Move From Audit To Asset Management?

 Without knowing the specific circumstances and opportunities available from your current role, this article serves as just my high-level thoughts.
 It’s hard for me to say what you can leverage exactly.

 Over the course of your audit grad scheme, there will be plenty to get involved in to help you make the move.
-You just need to know what detail to highlight in your CV and elevator pitch.
+You just need to know what detail to highlight in your CV/Resume and elevator pitch.

 More often than not, new professional connections and first impressions are key to making a move out of audit.
 Through exposure to the analytical and modelling skills I’ve mentioned, you’ll gain the confidence to put yourself forward for asset management opportunities more and more.